osteele/hackingthelibrary.org/src/pages/posts/7-code-coverage.md

 ```

-This reports the number of statements, per file, that the test suite[^4]  invokes.
+This reports the number of statements, per file, that our existing test suite[^4]  invokes.

 You could add  `--cov-report term-missing` in order to see the line numbers of uncovered statements, next each file.
 See the [pytest-cov](https://pypi.python.org/pypi/pytest-cov) for more on this.

-We're going to go down a different route: creating an HTML file that displays the source code, annotated with coverage information:
+Instead, we're going to take a different path.
+The `—cov-report` option creates a set of HTML files, that present the source code annotated with coverage information.

 ```bash
 $ pytest --cov=. --cov-report html:coverage
 ```

-This places a report in the `coverage` subdirectory of the current directory.
-(That's the `coverage` in the `html:coverage` argument.)
+This command creates a report in the `coverage` subdirectory of the current directory.
+(The `coverage` path, after the colon in `html:coverage` argument, specifies this.)
 Open `./coverage/index.html` in a browser[^5].
 It looks like this:

 ![](./img/coverage-1.png)